jesperpedersen/postgres-tools/QueryAnalyzer/README.md

 Overview reports

 * Tables - layout, primary key, existing indexes and suggestions for primary key and indexes
+* Indexes - Show index usage, and unused indexes
+* HOT - Shows column status: Black = Not updated, Green = Updated but not part of an index, Red = Updated and part of an index
 * Times - CSV file with planning and execution times
-* HOT - Shows column status: Black = Not updated, Green = Updated but not part of an index, Red = Updated and part of an index
-* Indexes - Show index usage, and unused indexes
+* Environment - Shows the PostgreSQL environment

 Each query report shows